nostromo76/Contrast/README.md

 ## Credits

-This template was created by [Your Name Here] and is licensed under the MIT license.
+This template was tested by nostromo76 and is licensed under the MIT license.

 ## License